oracle/rwloadsim/docs/OLTP.md

 as that is the time when the other one is saving results, doing cleanup and prepare for the next run.

+Note that start time synchronization is only done initially, so if you let the oltpforever/oltpforever2 pair run for extended time, they may gradually drift out of the ½hour synchronization.

 ### Simulating batch processing

 As the name indicates, the purpose of the oltp workload is to simulate an